 Acids must be separated from bases and from active metals such as sodium, magnesium and potassium.
 Acids must be kept separate from chemicals that can emit toxic gases on contact, such as sodium cyanide and iron sulfide.
 Corrosive or hazardous liquids should not be stored above eye level.
 Acids and bases shall be stored below shoulder height of the shortest person within the laboratory.
-Organic acids, organic material, flammable and combustible materials must all be kept separate from oxidizing acids such as nitric acid and perchloric acid.
+Organic acids, organic material, flammable and combustible materials must be separated from oxidizing acids such as nitric acid and perchloric acid.
 Separation of nitric and perchloric acid from other acids may be accomplished by utilizing a plastic pan or tray.

-Hazardous chemicals should not be stored on bench tops, on the floor, or in hoods.

-Chemicals should not be stored under sinks, if possible.
-If separate cabinets are not feasible, chemicals of different chemical classes can be segregated by placing them in trays.
+Hazardous chemicals should not be stored on bench tops, on the floor, or in hoods for extended periods of time.
+Chemicals should not be stored under sinks.
+If separate cabinets are not feasible, different hazard classes can be segregated by utilizing a plastic pan or tray.
 Use secondary containers for highly corrosive or toxic chemicals.
 Avoid exposure of chemicals while in storage to heat sources (especially open flames) and direct sunlight.